sunilkamat/run-path-finder/README.md

 The application generates routes using the following strategies:
 - Triangle patterns (3 points) for simple loops
-- Square patterns (4 points) for more varied routes
+- Loop patterns (4 points) for more varied routes
 - Multiple rotations (0°, 45°, 90°, 135°) for better path options
 - Routes are optimized for:
   - Distance accuracy (within 50% of target)